-- limited to extreme cases of unauthorized dose escalations, obtaining duplicative prescriptions, or theft.
-This publication is available today.34 - c.
-Endo sponsored a website, "PainKnowledge," which, upon information and belief, claimed in 2009 that "[p]eople who take opioids as prescribed usually do not become addicted."
-Upon information and belief, another Endo website, PainAction.com, stated "Did you know?
-Most chronic pain patients do not become addicted to the opioid medications that are prescribed for them."
-Endo also distributed an "Informed Consent" document on PainAction.com that misleadingly suggested that only people who "have problems with substance abuse and addiction" are likely to become addicted to opioid medications. - d.
+- d.
 Upon information and belief, Endo distributed a pamphlet with the Endo logo entitled Living with Someone with Chronic Pain, which stated that "[m]ost health care providers who treat people with pain agree that most people do not develop an addiction problem." - e.
-Jannsen reviewed and distributed a patient education guide entitled Finding Relief: Pain Management for Older Adults (2009), which described as "myth" the claim that opioids are addictive, and asserted as fact that "[m]any studies show that opioids are rarely addictive when used properly for the management of chronic pain." - f.
-Janssen currently runs a website, Prescriberesponsibly.com (last updated July 2, 2015), which claims that concerns about opioid addiction are "overestimated."35 - g.
+Janssen reviewed and distributed a patient education guide entitled Finding Relief: Pain Management for Older Adults (2009), which described as "myth" the claim that opioids are addictive, and asserted as fact that "[m]any studies show that opioids are rarely addictive when used properly for the management of chronic pain." - f.
+Janssen currently runs a website, Prescriberesponsibly.com (last updated July 2, 2015), which claims that concerns about opioid addiction are "overestimated."43 - g.
 Purdue sponsored APF's A Policymaker's Guide to Understanding Pain & Its Management which claims that less than 1% of children prescribed opioids will become addicted and that pain is undertreated due to "misconceptions about opioid addiction[]."
-This publication is still available online.36 - h.
-Consistent with the Manufacture Defendants' published marketing materials, upon information and belief, detailers for the Pharmaceutical Defendants in South Dakota have minimized or omitted and continue to minimize or omit any discussion with doctors or their medical staff in South Dakota about the risk of addiction; misrepresented the potential
+This publication is still available online.44 - h.
+Consistent with the Manufacture Defendants' published marketing materials, upon information and belief, detailers for the Pharmaceutical Defendants in Washington have minimized or omitted and continue to minimize or omit any discussion with doctors or their medical staff in Washington about the risk of addiction; misrepresented the potential for abuse of opioids with purportedly abuse-deterrent formulations; and routinely did not correct the misrepresentations noted above.